Internal

 Link

-Contagion Theory is the earliest type of theory that looks at the social events & conditions that create "crowd behavior"
+Contagion theory is the earliest type of theory that looks at the social events & conditions that create "crowd behavior"

 The earliest theories of social action believed that moods & thoughts become contagious w/in certain types of crowds

-All forms of Contagion Theory believe that people can be made temporarily insane, irrational, or illogical w/in a crowd & that they return to normal as soon as they leave the situation
+All forms of contagion theory believe that people can be made temporarily insane, irrational, or illogical w/in a crowd & that they return to normal as soon as they leave the situation

 "Contagion" means rapidly spreading infection, that spreads quickly from person to person & is now used as a metaphor for anything that spreads rapidly